 Last week we made a bride an entirely dried bouquet.
 It wasn’t remotely bridal, aside from the silk streamer.
 I like un-bridal wedding flowers.
 Which is not to say that I don't love pastels and peonies and frou frou, because I do.
 But there’s a lot of matchy-matchy in wedding world; you’ve really got to be a brave lady to choose brown.
 Over all those fluttering, flattering ivories and creamy pinks, choosing a tangle of twigs and feathers shows character.
 I respect that.
 You’ve got to have balls; balls and a red lip.
-On the other hand it’s perfectly reflective of the season.
-January is unsheltered, leafless.
+On the other hand it’s perfectly reflective of the season - January is unsheltered, leafless.
 The gardens are windswept, a desolate landscape of mud and seed husks.
-For Emma’s bouquet we used the most beautiful dried hydrangea – a pale watery green blushed with pink, mottled and speckled, sprigs of dried gyp, cotton flowers, pine cones, nigella pods, alder, magnolia and striped pheasant feathers.
+For Emma’s bouquet we used the most beautiful dried hydrangea, a pale watery green blushed with pink, mottled and speckled, sprigs of dried gyp, cotton flowers, pine cones, nigella pods, alder, magnolia and striped pheasant feathers.
 For the buttonholes we found some exquisite smoky taupe diamond feathers, which we layered with golden wood oats, small cones and dried ammobium tied with a metallic copper twine.

 A few days deep in the Welsh hinterlands turned out to be exactly what the doctor ordered.
-Remote from emails and property agents, far from anything pressing, anything more demanding than deciding when to eat the next meal.
+Remote from emails and estate agents, far from anything pressing, anything more demanding than deciding when to eat the next meal.
 Wales is worlds away from our regular lives and hosting a group of our close friends was a welcome distraction.
 We slept in late, had long breakfasts, grey, winding drives, we scoured antique shops in Hay-on-Wye, took hot baths, snoozed, grazed on cheese and wobbling creamy bowlfuls of my mother-in-law’s transportive brioche and butter pudding.
 I found my dream coat, a 1940s black tailored number that I have been fantasising about for so long that I had begun to think it existed only in my imagination.
 Not so.
 And, of course, we drank lots of wine.
 The weather was abysmal.
 It was heaven.

 I’ve developed a bit of a penchant lately for very, very slow beauty-saturated films where nothing at all happens besides pregnant pauses and bottling up and a lot of weather/internal strife symbolism.
 Luca Guadagnino’s latest movie A Bigger Splash is released here next week.
 I'm very partial to a bit of Tilda.
 I have actually marked it in my diary.
 Recent favourites have included The Great Beauty (ace soundtrack), Clouds of Sils Maria, A Thousand Times Good Night, all recommended.
 And Archipelago.
 Jesse tipped me off about the last one.
 "Tom Hiddleston, overcast skies, contempt, restraint.
 You’ll love it."
 She knows me so well.

 We are seeing some really beautiful ranunculus lately.
 Many layered, petals like crepe.
 I love the 'picotee' variety that are misted with pale freckles.
-As any of you who frequent this blog will know, my feelings for the granny shades ~ particularly the salmon ~ are positively volcanic.
+As any of you who frequent this blog will know, my feelings for granny-bedjacket shades, particularly salmon, are positively volcanic.
 Do not get in my way at the wholesaler when I am bearing down on those babies.
 I'm enjoying pairing the hottest pink ranunculus with the glossy, waxy leaves from my Dad's camellia which are still in bud, waiting their turn on the seasonal carousel.